Straw Hat Pizza

 Straw Hat Pizza is a chain of pizza restaurants founded in 1959 in San Leandro, California.

 History

-Straw Hat Pizza was founded in 1959 by Charlie Olson and Bill Henderlong.
+Charlie Olson and Bill Henderlong founded Straw Hat Pizza in 1959, after working together for a regional chain called Me-N-Ed's.
+They named the store after hats worn by employees at their former employer.
 At one point there were 230 locations across California and Nevada.

 Locations

-As of June 2022, the company's website lists 29 locations spread across California.
+As of February 2024, the company's website lists 28 locations spread across California.